lorenzo-arca/play_store_privacy_crawler/README.md

 Dataset headline: [APP_ID,PERMISSION,PRICE,IN-APP_PURCHASE, IN-APP_PURCHASE_PRICE_RANGE]

-In order to run multiple instances, you should change the values of:
+In order to run multiple instances, you should change the values of: CSV_APP_PRIVACY_NAME and STARTING_POINT
-      - CSV_APP_PRIVACY_NAME
-      - STARTING_POINT